Fellowship: Virtuous Friendships

 According to Aristotle, the third kind of friendship is friendship in the fullest sense.
 He calls it the virtuous friendship.
 This is based on something much deeper: The friend is committed to you and your good, not just to some benefit or enjoyment that they receive from being with you.
 The virtuous friend loves you in the true sense of the word: He or she seeks what is best for you, which is to live a virtuous life in imitation of Christ.
 As Christians, this is the highest form of fellowship and should be our aim in our own friendships.

-Are your friendships virtuous?
-How is God asking you to grow
+Discuss: Are your friendships virtuous?
+How is God asking you to grow in friendship?

 We can, of course, have levels of friendship with people of different backgrounds, regardless of whether they are Christian.
 But we want to make sure we have close Christian friends who are running after the same goals, friends who can help strengthen us in our faith.
 After all, we become like the people we associate with most.
 And that challenges us to ask an important question: Are our closest friends going to help us become the kind of people we want to become?